Cross Ventilation Of Building CFD: VALIDATING Airflow Patterns in Fluent

 Cross Ventilation Inside Building CFD Simulation, Numerical Paper Validation

-Figure 3: Velocity streamlines showing flow patterns and vortex formation behind the building structure
+Figure 3: Velocity streamlines from the Wind-Driven Ventilation Fluent analysis, showing high-speed flow over the roof and vortex formation behind the building.

 Cross Ventilation Inside Building CFD Simulation, Numerical Paper Validation